Table of Contents

 Lost.
 But I was getting lost on my way to Fremont.
 I was so disoriented and mentally incapacitated by my panic attack that wasn't a panic attack I got lost between Crown Hill and Fremont.
 Here's the route:

 Simple, right?
 Two days in a row I ended up on the Ballard Bridge headed for Interbay instead of Fremont.
 I had to get to my MA meeting via Nickerson.
-Driving to Kenmore was a huge challenge.
+The second day I had even rehearsed the whole route in my head before leaving.
+So driving to Kenmore was a huge challenge.
 I was also petrified of driving on the freeway.
-Going a few exits south on I-5 was a white knuckle nightmare.
-I got to Kenmore without getting on I-5 but got lost in Kenmore.
-It's a divided highway with jersey barriers.
-I had to make a left turn to get where I was headed.
-That meant going through a u-turn opening in the barrier.
-I missed the opening, then missed the turn which was now a right.
-I was so freaked out I gave up and drove home in defeat.
-I emailed the guy and said I would try tomorrow.
+Going a few exits south on I-5 was a white-knuckle nightmare, so I drove to Kenmore without getting on I-5.
+I was on a highway divided by jersey barriers.
+I had to make a left turn to get where I was headed so I had to go past that street then go through a u-turn opening in the barrier but I missed the opening so I had to go to the next one.
+Then I missed my turn, which was now a right.
+I was so freaked out I gave up and drove home.
+I told the Craigslist guy I would try again tomorrow.
 I studied the route at home, memorizing what to do when.
-It never occurred to me to turn turn-by-turn on on my phone's GPS.
-I couldn't think that clearly.
-I got lost three times on my way the next day.
-I was in tears, about to give up.
-I stumbled onto a back way to get there.
+It never occurred to me to use turn-by-turn on my phone's GPS.
+I could not think that clearly.
+The next day I got lost three times and was in tears, about to give up, when I stumbled onto a back way to get there.
 It was a lovely single bed and way too big to fit in my car.
 I discovered that after a half hour of trying to cram it in.
 I paid the guy and said I would be back tomorrow with a bigger vehicle.
 We arranged for him to leave it outside under a tarp so I could get it during the day while he was at work and avoid rush hour traffic.
 I got lost on my way to my friend's house to swap cars.
 I made it there.
 I drove her Element to Kenmore and yes, got lost again.
-The Element wasn't big enough either, but I hauled it home using bungee cords.
+Her Element wasn't big enough either, but I hauled it home using bungee cords.
 That was what my life was like for six months.
 It was way worse at first; I could not drive at all.
 It slowly got better.
 This is me in the middle of that stretch.
-Writing this gave me a panic flashback.
+When I wrote up the first draft of this paragraph it gave me a panic flashback.

-The bed Leela got for me is a Sealy set: box springs with a pillowtop mattress.
-It's the most luxurious bed I've ever owned.
+The bed Leela chose for me is a Sealy twin set: box springs with a pillowtop mattress.
+It's by far the most luxurious bed I've ever owned.
 I adore snuggling up in it under the fleece comforter she also got me.
-During my panic attack I would get in bed to meditate a half dozen times most days.
+All through my panic attack I got in bed to nap and meditate a half dozen times most days.
 It was the only meditation I did, aside from walking.
-I still get in bed for meditations.
-The best ones include a nap.
+I still get in bed for meditations, and the best ones include a nap.
 My body makes that call.
-But only two or three times a day now.
 I meditated to music in my new bed all through the darkest part of my panic attack.
 I was listening to a lot of Max Richter.
 I listened to the full 8 plus hours of Sleep three times, stretched out over many installments.
-I listened to shorter pieces like On the Nature of Daylight many times.
-So much need for soothing.
-Then I started listening to Mitsuko Uchida's Mozart, the piano concerti.
-Now I don't have time for much of that kind of listening in my life.
-Most of my listening now is dance music, things I might play at Waltz etcetera now that it's back.
-It's such a relief to have my job back.
+I listened to On the Nature of Daylight too many times to count.